CBeerta/Bliss/README.md

 # TODO:

+* A Way to mark items read/unread and a "mark all read" maybe?
 * Keyboard Nav needs work.
 We need to make sure a loadNext event loads enough content to allow scrolling to the next item.
 Maybe we can trick with padding here?
 * Expire of the simplepie cache
 * Search? (this is probably where i will regret most that i chose not to use a database)